We use cookies (Google Analytics) to improve DebtCalc. Privacy

 When the Paycheck Shrinks

-Carlos had been comfortable at $72,000 a year as a marketing coordinator.
-When his company restructured and moved him to a reduced-hours role, his income dropped to $54,000 overnight.
-The $18,000 difference wasn't abstract — it meant $1,050 less per month after taxes.
+You were comfortable at $72,000 a year.
+Then the company restructured and moved you to a reduced-hours role.
+Income dropped to $54,000 overnight.
+That $18,000 difference isn't abstract, it means $1,050 less per month after taxes.

 The Triage

-Carlos opened the Debt Payoff Calculator on DebtCalc and entered his new income against his existing debts.
-The calculator showed that at minimums only, the credit cards would take over five years to clear and cost $4,100 in additional interest.
-He needed a new plan — not a panic response, but a restructured approach that matched his current reality.
+Plug your new income against your existing debts into a debt payoff calculator.
+The numbers show that at minimums only, the credit cards take over five years to clear and cost $4,100 in additional interest.

 The Restructured Plan

 First priority: stay current on everything.
-Missing payments would trigger penalty rates and credit score damage, making the situation worse.
-Carlos contacted his credit card companies and asked about hardship options.
-The 21% card dropped to 14% for four months.
+Missing payments triggers penalty rates and credit score damage, making the situation worse.
+Contact your credit card companies and ask about hardship options.
+The 21% card may drop to 14% for four months.

 In-Article Ad

-Third: he explored consolidating both cards through SoFi.
-A single loan at 11% over three years would drop his monthly credit card payment from $340 to $275 and save over $1,800 in interest.
+Third: explore consolidating both cards through SoFi.
+A single loan at 11% over three years drops the monthly credit card payment from $340 to $275 and saves over $1,800 in interest.

 Adapting Without Panicking

-Three months later, Carlos had a $600 emergency buffer, his consolidation loan was approved, and his single monthly payment was $65 less than the two card minimums combined.
-The car loan stayed on autopilot at 5.9% — no reason to touch it.
+Three months in: $600 emergency buffer built, consolidation loan approved, single monthly payment $65 less than the two card minimums combined.
+The car loan stays on autopilot at 5.9%, no reason to touch it.

 Need to understand exactly what your reduced paycheck looks like after taxes?
 PaycheckTools' paycheck calculator shows the real number.